Poincar\'e series for surfaces with boundary: Introduction

-where $\ell(\gamma)$ is the length of the geodesic arc $\gamma$.
-In this short note we obtain the following \begin{theo} The Poincar\'e series $s \mapsto \eta(s)$ extends meromorphically to the whole complex plane and vanishes at $s=0$. \end{theo} If $x \neq y \in \Sigma$, we may also consider the Poincar\'e series associated to the geodesic arcs joining $x$ to $y$.
-Namely we set for $\Re(s)$ large enough
+where $\ell(\gamma)$ denotes the length of the geodesic arc $\gamma$, {is well defined (see \S\ref{subsec:pairing}).
+In this paper we will prove the following} \begin{theo} The Poincar\'e series $s \mapsto \eta(s)$ extends meromorphically to the whole complex plane and vanishes at $s=0$. \end{theo} If $x \neq y \in \Sigma$, we may also consider the Poincar\'e series associated to the geodesic arcs joining $x$ to $y$.
+Namely, we set for $\Re(s)$ large enough